-We gave the Hikelite an average score for Comfort.
-It didn't have the most padding or support, but it wasn't uncomfortable in any way either.
+We gave the Hikelite a lower score for Comfort.
+It didn't have the most padding or support, and the frame dug into some of our testers the wrong way.

 The shoulder straps are thin but still have some padding in them, and are wide enough to go around our shoulders without digging into our necks.
 While manufacturers often make the distance between the shoulder straps narrower on women's specific models, we didn't notice that they were unusually wide on this unisex version.
 In fact, they were great compared to the Patagonia Nine Trails 26, which are cut so close together that they dug into our necks.
 The mesh back panel is nice and comfortable as well, and doesn't get as wet and clammy as the back of a pack does when pressed up against your back for miles.